-The M-Vac was used to collect DNA material from items in the Angie Dodge murder.
-It found DNA on both her clothing and a stuff animal that matched a stain that had also been found at the crime scene.
+The M-Vac® was used to collect DNA material from items in the Angie Dodge murder case.
+It found DNA on both her clothing and a stuffed animal that matched a stain that had also been found at the crime scene.
 However, the DNA did not match Chris Tapp's DNA, who had been convicted 20 years earlier.
-He was resentenced in a plea deal and release from prison.
-The news story is of Chris Tapp being introduced to the M-Vac and shown how it works.
-Dr. Greg Hampikian of the Idaho Innocence project also comments on the M-Vac's role.
+He was resentenced in a plea deal and released from prison.
+The news story is of Chris Tapp being introduced to the M-Vac® and shown how it works.
+Dr. Greg Hampikian of the Idaho Innocence project also comments on the M-Vac®'s role.

 Click here or on the picture to see the news story.

 Reference: KTVB Channel 7, Natalie Shaver, Boise, April 25, 2017